razum2um/rails-session_cookie/README.md

     login(user)
   end

-  it 'private data' do
+  it 'shows private data' do
     get '/dashboard'
   end
 end
 ```

-In a usual user-driven application this tightly couples *all* request specs, which require cookie authentication, to login process.
+In a usual user-driven application this tightly couples *all* request specs, which require authentication, to the login process.
 If it fails - everything fails.
-If it's not blazing fast - it slows the whole suite down.
+If it's not blazingly fast - it slows the whole suite down.

 One may move to token-based authentification, especially when having API.
 That's reasonable and nice.
 But we can think about a session cookie as a token passed in a special header!